richmondu/shipping_application/README.md

 2. Nginx container

-	- Nginx was used instead of AWS ELB to easily convert local environment to cloud without any modifications
+	- Nginx was used instead of AWS ELB for identical setup in local environment to cloud environment

 # Unit testing